 The Lavdas atmospheric dispersion index (ADI) was designed to estimate the atmosphere's ability to disperse smoke from a prescribed fire and is a more complex metric of dispersion potential than the ventilation index.
 The ADI incorporates transport wind speed, mixing height and stability class to develop an index value from 1 to over 100.
-Values of ADI range from ≥100 indicating "very good" dispersion to ≤6 indicating "very poor" dispersion.
+Values of ADI range from ≥100 indicating "very good" dispersion to ≤6 indicating

+"very poor" dispersion.
 High values indicate potential clearing events while low values indicate the potential for smoke to concentrate nearer the fire.
 Tables for daytime and nighttime ADI values and expected conditions are below.
 For a comprehensive review of atmospheric dispersion and stability, refer to the NWCG Smoke Management Guide for Prescribed Fire.

 Daytime ADI Category Sunrise to Sunset Conditions 1 to 6 Very Poor Prescribed fire smoke at these levels does not disperse adequately.
 7 to 12 Poor Prescribed fires are permissible if other criteria are used to support decisions are utilized to evaluate smoke impacts on sensitive areas.
 13 to 20 Generally Poor Prescribed fires are permissible if other criteria are used to support decisions are utilized to evaluate smoke impacts on sensitive areas.
 21 to 40 Fair Any residual smoke likely to result in problems if surface wind speed is < 3 mph.
 Persistent low wind speeds can indicate air stagnation.
 41 to 49 Generally Good Typical afternoon forest values.
 Generally good dispersion, especially for prescribed fires less than 50 acres.
-50 to 59 Good Weather conditions are at upper end of prescribed fire windows.
-This can often play one burn variable against another to achieve acceptable results.
+50 to 59 Good Good dispersion for larger prescribed fires.
 60 to 69 Very Good Single fire smoke issues seem unlikely, but be aware of multiple fire effects on the airshed.
-Fire behavior often results in control problems. >70 Excellent Hazardous burning conditions.
-All prescribed or wildfires present control problems.
+Fire behavior often results in control problems. >70 Excellent Should not produce dispersion problems but may present control problems.